mariammahmoud18/Expenses-Tracker/README.md

 - Get All Users: List all registered users.
 - Delete User: Remove a user from the system.
 - Update User: Modify details of an existing user.
-- Get User Roles: Retrieve user roles details using a uniqe ID.
+- Get User Roles: Retrieve user roles details using a unique ID.
 - Get User Expenses: Retrieve user expenses details using a unique ID.
+- Get User Expenses PDF: Retrieve user expenses details in a pdf format using a unique ID

 ### Role Management
 - Create Role: Add new roles to the system.